securefederatedai/openfl/docs/source/workflow/director_based_workflow.roles.rst

 Experiment Manager: Describe an Experiment
 ==========================================

-The Experiment manager (or data scientist) registers experiments into the federation in the following manner:

-    - frontend Director client
-    - :ref:`Interactive Python API <interactive_api>`

 The process of defining an experiment is decoupled from the process of establishing a federation.
-Everything that a data scientist needs to prepare an experiment is a Python interpreter and access to the Director.
+The Experiment manager (or data scientist) is able to prepare an experiment in a Python environment.
+Then the Experiment manager registers experiments into the federation using :ref:`Interactive Python API <interactive_api>` that is equiped with a gRPC client for communication with Director.